AnshuGusain1/Arduino-Garage-Assistant/README.md

 DO NOT LEAVE THIS SYSTEM PLUGGED IN 24/7; ARDUINO HEATS UP WHILE OPERATING!!

 To mitigate issue of over heating, install light bulb outlet in garage bulb, and run the cable to arduino.
-When garage opens, power runs to arduino
+When garage opens, power runs to arduino.

-Distances can be changed in code
+Distances can be changed in code.